There is no better way to let the world know you are part of a dynamic duo than with a friendship ring.

 “Always Sisters.
 Forever Friends”

-Another very popular trend is jewelry with readable words on it.
+Another very popular trend in friendship jewelry and loving gifts in general is adding readable words to it.

 In these friendship rings the message is visible to anyone and immediately communicates that it is about friendship.

 Continuing the words on band theme we have this example.